thecognifly/CogniFly-STL/Latest/readme.md

 The frame is built with wood sticks and resists to impact while flying.
 Another configuration is possible with carbon fiber, but it is more expensive and heavier.
-The drone with the wood frame weights 237g and with carbon frame weighs 255g.
-It uses a Lipo battery 2S (7,4V) with a 2000mAh capacity, leading to a 17-minute flight time.
+The bamboo version of CogniFly weighs 237g (and 255g if you swap bamboo for carbon fibre rods).
+It uses a Lipo battery 2S (7,4V) with a
+2000mAh capacity, leading to a 17-minute flight time.
 (The test has been made in one long flight, from 8,4V to 6,6V, in the position hold mode).